-The substr method takes two arguments, start and length, and returns a substring of the result of converting this object to a string, starting from character position start and running for length characters (or through the end of the string if length is undefined).
-If start is negative, it is treated as (sourceLength+start) where sourceLength is the length of the string.
-The result is a string value, not a String object.
+The substr method takes two arguments, start and length, and returns a substring of the result of converting the this object to a String, starting from character position start and running for length characters (or through the end of the String if length is undefined).
+If start is negative, it is treated as (sourceLength+start) where sourceLength is the length of the String.
+The result is a String value, not a String object.
 The following steps are taken:

-- 1. Call ToString, giving it the this value as its argument. - 2.
-Call ToInteger(start). - 3.
-If length is undefined, use $+\infty$; otherwise call ToInteger(length). - 4.
+- 1. Call ToString, giving it the this value as its argument. - Call ToInteger(start).
+2 - 3.
+If length is undefined, use +∞; otherwise call ToInteger(length). - 4.
 Compute the number of characters in Result(1). - 5.
-If Result(2) is positive or zero, use Result(2); else use max(Result(4)+Result(2),0). - 6.
-Compute min(max(Result(3),0), Result(4)-Result(5)). - 7.
-If Result(6) \leq 0, return the empty string "". - 8.
-Return a string containing Result(6) consecutive characters from Result(1) beginning with the character at position Result(5).
+If Result(2) is positive or zero, use Result(2); else use max(Result(4)+Result(2),0). - Compute min(max(Result(3),0), Result(4)-Result(5)).
+6. - 7.
+If Result(6) $\leq 0$ , return the empty String "" - Return a String containing Result(6) consecutive characters from Result(1) beginning with the character at 8. position Result(5).